 Because double pane windows keep the cold out in the winter and retain heat in the summer, they are more effective insulators than single pane replacement windows.
 The increased insulation comes from the extra layer of glass, of course.
 But even more so, the gas or air that is trapped between the two layers does the brunt of the insulating by slowing the transfer of heat in either direction of the window, especially when installing thermal windows.

 Blocks the Noise

 If you live in a noisy neighborhood, you will enjoy the noticeable increase of quiet you get after upgrading to double-pane windows.
-Compared to single pane replacment windows, dual pane windows barely let any sound in at all and are a great addition for sound proof windows for your home.
+Compared to single pane replacement windows, dual pane windows barely let any sound in at all and are a great addition for sound proof windows for your home.